mustaqimarifin/Z270-7700K-Hackintosh/README.md

 ## WHAT WORKS?

 * RX580 worked well for years and died.
+My 1080Ti died just few months in.
+Such is my luck.
 Currently have my old 750Ti for Windows.
 Disabled in macOS with an SSDT and working framebuffer settings for iGPU with 2 displays@144hz
 * Shutdown and restart
 * Ethernet
 * Sound ( Realtek and HDMI )